Tivic Health Systems, Inc. Ann - GuruFocus.com

-Tivic+Health%26reg%3B+Systems%2C+Inc. (“Tivic”) (Nasdaq: TIVC), a commercial-phase health technology company that develops and commercializes bioelectronic medicine, today announced the pricing of an underwritten public offering of an aggregate of 20,000,000 shares of common stock.
-Each share is being sold to the public at a price of $0.25 per share, for aggregate gross proceeds of approximately $5,000,000, before deducting underwriting discounts and offering expenses.
+Tivic+Health%26reg%3B+Systems%2C+Inc. (“Tivic”) (Nasdaq: TIVC) (“Tivic” or the “Company), a commercial-phase health technology company that develops and commercializes bioelectronic medicine, today announced the closing of its previously announced underwritten public offering of an aggregate of 20,000,000 shares of common stock at a public offering price of $0.25 per share, for aggregate gross proceeds of approximately $5,000,000, before deducting underwriting discounts and offering expenses.
 In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 3,000,000 shares of common stock to cover over-allotments at the public offering price, less the underwriting discount.

 The Company intends to use the proceeds for the continued sales expansion of its first commercial product, ClearUP®, for sinus relief (including the penetration of healthcare professional networks), and clinical and regulatory costs for the expansion of existing and new product candidates.
 Although the Company, from time to time, evaluates potential strategic investments and acquisitions, it does not have any definitive agreements in place to make any such acquisitions at this current time.

 A registration statement on Form S-1 (File No. 333-268010) relating to the shares was filed with the Securities and Exchange Commission (“SEC”) and became effective on February 8, 2023.
 This offering is being made only by means of a prospectus.
-Copies of the final prospectus, when available, may be obtained from ThinkEquity, 17 State Street, 41st Floor, New York, New York 10004, by telephone at (877) 436-3673, by email at [email protected].
-The final prospectus will be filed with the SEC and will be available on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.
+Copies of the final prospectus may be obtained from ThinkEquity, 17 State Street, 41st Floor, New York, New York 10004, by telephone at (877) 436-3673, by email at [email protected].
+The final prospectus was filed with the SEC on February 10, 2023, and is available on the SEC’s website located at http%3A%2F%2Fwww.sec.gov.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.